Brightspot can send you a notification when certain events occur, such as when someone publishes an asset or completes a translation.

 Specifies the fully qualified class name implementing the text messaging service.

-Values for the API’s account ID and token that you acquired in Step 1.
+Value for the account ID that you copied in step 2.

-Specifies the default from number that appears in the recipient’s text message.
-This number must be one that the SMS service recognizes as authorized to send text messages, and is the same one you created in Step 2.
+Default from number that appears in the recipient’s text message.
+This number must be one that the SMS service recognizes as authorized to send text messages.

 - Save and close the configuration file.